abhishekrajakcrs1912/LANGGRAPH-CHATBOT-ABHI/README.md

 ## Features
 - Multi-threaded conversation with session-based memory
 - Web search, stock lookup, and  calculator tools
+- have also integrated with SQLDatabaseToolkit to make a text to SQL converter
 - User-friendly Streamlit interface with sidebar for chat history

 ## Tech Stack